-For the Investor, the Reserve Fund will attempt to cover the missed payment.
-The ability of the Reserve Fund to cover arrears and defaults is reliant on there being sufficient funds available in the Reserve Fund.
-Find out more about how the Reserve Fund works under How we manage risk’ or in the Reserve Fund Policy.
+For the Investor, the applicable Reserve Fund will attempt to cover the missed repayment.
+The ability of a Reserve Fund to cover arrears and defaults is reliant on there being sufficient funds available in that Reserve Fund.
+Find out more about how the Reserve Fund works under ‘How we manage risk’ or in the Reserve Fund Policy.

 Whilst this does not guarantee your investment, the Reserve Fund provides a buffer to help protect investments from expected credit losses (and then some) and provide investors greater predictability of investment repayments.

 Another thing to consider with larger Investment Orders is the Secondary Market.
 Investments sold on the Secondary Market currently require the whole investment to be transferred on a 1:1 basis i.e. a larger investment would likely be harder to sell.
 For example, to sell an investment of $70,000 on the Secondary Market, it will rely on another investor having an available Investment Order in the same Investment Class of at least $70,000 in value.

 So, if you intend on selling an investment at any stage, you should keep this in mind when creating your investment orders.

-As part of our license we maintain a disaster recovery and termination plan.
-In the event that the Platform ceases operation, any balances remaining in the Reserve Fund following repayment of all outstanding Loans and otherwise at the end of any managed wind-up process, will be donated to the Starship Foundation or such other charity having similar charitable purposes selected by the Trustee or any other person primarily responsible for the winding-up of the Platform.
+As part of our license we also maintain a disaster recovery and termination plan.
+In the event that the Platform ceases operation, any balances remaining in the Reserve Funds following repayment of all outstanding Loans and otherwise at the end of any managed wind-up process, will be donated to the Starship Foundation or such other charity having similar charitable purposes selected by the Trustee or any other person primarily responsible for the winding-up of the Platform.